Ghost Town USA’s

 In the early 1860s gold was discovered in the mountains to the north of the Snake River basin, and all bets were off.
 Idaho then enjoyed boom after boom, and rush after rush as the rich deposits of gold, silver, copper and other minerals were discovered and exploited.
 Mining towns popped up overnight, boomed, and disappeared as the miners went off in search of another rainbow.

 Today, because of the low population, and the ruggedness of some of the locations, Idaho has many remaining ghost towns and old mining camps still available for a visit.
-HOWEVER, many are located in the backcountry and a four-wheel drive vehicle is required to visit them.
+HOWEVER, many are located in the backcountry and a four-wheel drive vehicle or hiking are required to visit them.

 Idaho is rich in ghost towns, and a lifetime could be spent pursuing all of them.
-Listed below are only a few locations to get you started.
+Listed below are 33 locations to get you started.

 PLEASE NOTE:

-Where photos are indicated thusly (PHOTO!), please use your browser’s “BACK” button to return to this page.
+Where photos are indicated thusly, please use your browser’s “BACK” button to return to page with the photo link.
 More photos will be added over time.

 THE GHOSTS